Mads Korneliussen: Career

-He made his debut in British speedway in 2003 with Newport Wasps in the Premier League, also doubling-up in the Elite League in 2005 with Swindon Robins.
+Korneliussen made his debut in British speedway in 2003 with Newport Wasps in the Premier League, also doubling-up in the Elite League in 2005 with Swindon Robins.
 In 2006 he rode full-time in the Elite League with Swindon.
 His 2007 season was marred by a series of injuries, but he returned to Swindon in 2008 as part of the team that won the Elite Shield.
 After a season with Peterborough Panthers in 2009, he returned to Swindon in 2010 before moving to King's Lynn Stars in 2011 where he rode for three seasons.

-After being left out of the Stars team for 2014 he signed for Leicester Lions.
+After being left out of the Stars team for 2014, Korneliussen signed for Leicester Lions.
 He started the season with his testimonial meeting at King's Lynn marking ten years in British speedway.
 In 2014, he rode in the Elite Riders Championship as a late replacement for Jason Doyle.

-In August 2014, he won the Speedway World Cup as part of a Danish team that also included Nicki Pedersen, Niels Kristian Iversen and Peter Kildemand.
+In August 2014, Korneliussen won the Speedway World Cup as part of a Danish team that also included Nicki Pedersen, Niels Kristian Iversen and Peter Kildemand.

-His final season in Britain was the 2016 Elite League riding for King's Lynn again and in 2017 he rode his last season in Poland for Rybnik.
+Korneliussen's final season in Britain was the 2016 Elite League riding for King's Lynn again, and in 2017, he rode his last season in Poland for Rybnik.